Strawberry Cheesecake Brownies

 - Carefully add the cheesecake filling layer on top of the brownie batter and spread as evenly as possible.

-- Add small dollops of jam to the cheesecake layer, then swirl it around with a butter knife or toothpick (note: be careful to not go too deep and disturb the brownie later).
+- Add small dollops of jam to the cheesecake, then swirl it around with a butter knife or toothpick (note: be careful to not go too deep and disturb the brownie layer).

 - Bake in preheated oven for 35 minutes (you may have a 3" diameter of jiggly batter but it will set).
 Shut of oven off, open the door slightly and leave in, for 30 minutes.

-- Set metal pan on a wire rack to cool for 30 minutes, then in the fridge for about 2 hours.
+- Set on a wire rack to cool for 30 minutes, then in the fridge for about 2 hours.

 Notes

-- Allow the cheesecake brownies to cool in the pan for at least 20 minutes before transferring them to the fridge to chill and set.
+- Let them Cool: Allow the cheesecake brownies to cool for at least 20 minutes before transferring them to the fridge to chill and set.

-- Use a spoon or pour cheesecake on top of the brownies carefully to not cause them to sink.
+- Spoon on Cheesecake: This helps to not cause them to sink.

-- If using a 15.5-ounce (440-gram) box of brownie mix, bake brownies per the instructions on the box (ingredients and time suggestion) but remove 5 minutes early to add cheesecake layer.
+- Larger Box: If using a 15.5-ounce (440-gram) box of brownie mix, bake 5 minutes less than the instructions on the box.

 Nutrition